-State law now requires institutions to report annually to the HECB on a number of specified outcomes: the number of degrees awarded, graduation and retention rates, transfer rates, and other results.
-Colleges are also required to report other accountability measures to a variety of oversight entities.
+The HECB now requires institutions to report each biennium on a number of specified outcomes: the number of degrees awarded, graduation and retention rates, transfer rates, and other results.
+Colleges also are required to report other accountability measures to a variety of oversight entities.
 The newly formed P-20 Council is in the process of developing a set of indicators to measure progress toward the 10-year goals advocated by Washington Learns.
 While these various and overlapping reports may provide a sense of public accountability, taken as a whole their lack of focus diminishes their power to drive results.